marcelybigsantello/BackendProjetoTasks/README.md

 ## Usage

-1. Start the backend server application navigating to node folder and running the following command The server will be listening on port
+1. Start the backend server application navigating to node folder and run the command:

+The server will be listening on port 8888

 ```bash
 cd .\node\